 Character versus Personality

-Character is a set of behavior traits that define what sort of person an individual is.
-It determines whether a person will effectively achieve goals, be forthright in dealing with others and will obey the laws and rules of the group.
+Your character is a set of learned behavior traits that determine whether you will effectively achieve goals, be forthright in dealing with others, and will obey the laws and rules of the group.

 Although character is related to personality, it is not the same thing.
 Personality primarily consists of inborn traits, while character consists of learned behavior.